Sunday, August 25, 2024

 Sigh.
 The system apparently was getting an upgrade.

 I soon got an email asking me for feedback on the application process.
 Ah, thank you for asking, I do have some things to say.
 But when I clicked on the link to reach the survey, I only a got a page that said "Forbidden: You do not have permission to access to this resource."
 Sigh.
-Perhaps they didn't really feedback.
+Perhaps they didn't really want feedback.

 I waited three days and I tried to enroll again.
 This time the website worked, I easily found the class I wanted, and clicked on the button to enroll in the class and ... hit another barrier.